-What Can a Handyman Do in Hallandale Beach, Florida?
+What Can a Handyman Do Without a License in Hallandale Beach, Florida?

 In Hallandale Beach (Broward County), there is no separate “handyman license” issued by Florida—the key question is whether the work falls under Florida’s contractor licensing law (Chapter 489).
 Florida has a limited handyman-style exemption commonly cited as the “$500 minor repair” exemption (labor + materials) for certain minor work; however, it does not allow unlicensed work in regulated trades (electrical, plumbing, HVAC) or structural contracting, and local permits may still be required even when you are exempt from state licensure.